Mobey-eth/Glass-Dashboard/README.md

 ![Dashboard Image](./Glasswebsite.png "Glass website Dashboard")

-*Always do well to check out [W3 Schools](https://www.w3schools.com/css/default.asp) as they have an awesome library of CSS code well documented.*
+*Always do well to check out [W3 Schools](https://www.w3schools.com/css/default.asp) as they have an awesome library of CSS code that's well documented.*